-Turks and Caicos Islands is a North American country covering 948.00 km2.
-This makes it the 57th smallest region in the world and about 3 times smaller than Rhode Island.
+Turks and Caicos Islands is a North American country covering 948.00 km2. and about 3 times smaller than Rhode Island.
 Its geographic coordinates are 21 45 N, 71 35 W and Cockburn Town is the capital city.

 The name of the islands come from native plants (Turks) and a phrase meaning "string of islands" (Caicos).

 Its ISO code is TC.

 Turks and Caicos Islands has a mean elevation of 0 m above sea level.

 It has a tropical climate that is characterized by westerly gales and heavy rain from November to March.
 Its terrain consists of low, flat limestone with extensive marshes and mangrove swamps.

 Turks and Caicos Islands has a population of 51,430 making it the 209th largest in the world.
 8 out of the 30 islands are inhabited.